 But we have also previously shared stories about ambulance crews who have had their personal cars vandalised, or who have had their personal belongings stolen from their ambulances whilst they treated patients.

-unless your name is ‘Dod‘) are starting to condemn the actions of these numpties rather than just merely laughing at them.
+What we have started to notice, however, is that more and more people (unless your name is ‘Dod‘) are starting to condemn the actions of these numpties rather than just merely laughing at them.

 Could this be a sign that the collective attitude towards our police really is starting to change, despite the attempts of some ‘news’ outlets who constantly seem to only ever share negative stories about the cops?

 The majority of the people who responded to the tweet shared by the West Yorkshire Police Road Policing Unit, lambasted the actions of the numpty who stole from the officers car: